Skip to content

 Key Results:

-Projected: ~40% reduction in surplus write-off, ~60% increase in documented donations, ~$2M annual §170(e)(3) deduction value identified — based on SurFlow's modeled recovery inputs, not a verified customer outcome.
+Projected: ~40% reduction in surplus write-off, ~60% increase in documented donations, ~$7.5M annual §170(e)(3) deduction identified, worth ~$2.0M in cash tax savings at a 27% combined rate.
+Based on SurFlow's modeled recovery inputs, not a verified customer outcome.

 Modeled Scenario: 50-Store Regional Chain